 The OnePlus smartwatch’s features

-The OLED screen offers a 454 x 454 pixel resolution, which is plenty of pixels to make text and graphics look slick.
+The OLED screen on the OnePlus Watch offers a 454 x 454 pixel resolution, which is plenty of pixels to make text and graphics look slick.
 The screen is bright when it’s in use, but it doesn’t offer an always-on mode.
 So, every time you want to check the time or notifications, you’ll have to raise your wrist and wait a beat for the screen to light up from complete darkness.
 This likely plays a role in the OnePlus’s epic battery life, but it also makes the whole package feel slightly outdated.

 About that battery life